Catherine Payton Phillips

-Biography
+Early life and education

 Payton was born at Dudley, Worcestershire, the daughter of Henry Payton (1671–1746), and his second wife, Ann (c.1673–1774), daughter of Henry and Elizabeth Fowler of Evesham.
-She did not attend school until her late teens but studied and read widely, at home, but she decided that poetry, philosophy, and history were distracting her from religion.
+She did not attend school until her late teens but studied and read widely, at home.
+She eventually decided that poetry, philosophy, and history were distracting her from religion.
 She spent much time reading to her paralysed father.

+Role as a minister

 She was recognised as a Minister at Dudley Meeting around 1748.
 Her travels in Ireland included those with Mary Peisley in Ireland in 1751.
-She converted Samuel Neale who was to an important Quaker minister and (later) Peisley's husband.
+She converted Samuel Neale who became an important Quaker minister and (later) Peisley's husband.

-A theme of Payton's approach was her advocacy of an even greater role for women within Quakerism and she wanted the church to change its structures to allow this.
-At an annual London meeting, she, Mary Peisley and four others proposed that a separate women's group should be formed with the Quakers.
+A theme of Payton's approach was her advocacy of an even greater role for women within Quakerism.
+She wanted the church to change its structures to allow this.
+At an annual London meeting, she, Mary Peisley and four others proposed that a separate women's group should be formed within the Quakers.
 This was accepted, but not until 1784.